What Is The Best Dog Food in Australia?

 An easy rule to use is that if the food contains two out of the first three ingredients as whole-meat sources, it's a winner.
 However, note that some cheap pet food brands tend to 'split' their carbohydrate ingredients to make them seem like a smaller portion.
 An example of this is by listing 'wheat' as a second ingredient, and then 'wheat bran' lower down the list.
 This avoids having to list 'wheat' as the first ingredient and therefore makes another ingredient, such as meat, seem more prominent.

-Winners: Top Picks for High Meat Content Diets
+Top Diets with High Meat Content

 2. Balanced nutrients, thorough testing and quality assurance